Severson-Group/AMDC-Hardware/docs/isoSPI.md

 ### 3. isoSPI isolation transformer

 To add isolation to the differential isoSPI signals, an external isolation barrier is required.
-This is implemented by adding pulse transformer HX1188NLT, which has 1:1 turns ratio.
+This is implemented by adding the HX1188NLT pulse transformer.
 More information on the pulse transformer is found in the [datasheet](https://media.digikey.com/pdf/Data%20Sheets/Pulse%20PDFs/10_100BASE-T%20Single%20Port%20SMD%20Magnetics_Rev2008.pdf).

 ### 4. Single-ended to differential converter